meltano/meltano/docs/src/docs/plugins.md

 meltano invoke <plugin> [<plugin arguments>...]
 ```

-The benefit of doing this as opposed to using `pip install` directly is that any packages installed this way benefit from Meltano's [`venv`](https://docs.python.org/3/tutorial/venv.html) isolation.
-This avoids dependency conflicts between plugins.
+The benefit of doing this as opposed to adding the package to `requirements.txt` or running `pip install <package>` directly is that any packages installed this way benefit from Meltano's [virtual environment](https://docs.python.org/3/glossary.html#term-virtual-environment) isolation.
+This avoids dependency conflicts between packages.